-- 1. Explain the responsibilities of an EMT in patient rescue and vehicle extrication. (p 1389) - 2.
-Discuss how to ensure safety at the scene of a rescue incident, including scene size-up and the selection of the proper personal protective equipment and additional necessary gear. (pp 1389, 1391-1395) - 3.
+- 1. Explain the responsibilities of an EMT in patient rescue and vehicle extrication. (p 1389) - Discuss how to ensure safety at the scene of a rescue incident, including scene size-up and the selection of the proper personal protective equipment and additional necessary gear. (pp 1389, 1391-1395) - 3.
 Describe examples of vehicle safety components that may be hazardous to both EMTs and patients following a collision and how to mitigate their dangers. (pp 1389-1390)

 - 4. Define the terms extrication and entrapment. (p 1390) - 5.
-Describe the ten phases of vehicle extrication and the role of the EMT during each one. (pp 1391-1398) - Discuss the various factors related to ensuring situational safety at the site of a vehicle extrication, including controlling traffic flow, performing a 360-degree assessment, stabilizing the vehicle, dealing with unique hazards, and evaluating the need for additional resources. (pp 1391-1395) - Describe the special precautions the EMT should follow to protect the patient during a vehicle extrication. (pp 1395- 1396) - 8.
-Explain the different factors that must be considered before attempting to gain access to the patient during an incident that requires extrication. (pp 1391-1395) - 9.
-Explain the difference between simple access and complex access in vehicle extrication. (pp 1396-1397) - 10.
-Discuss patient care considerations related to assisting with rapid extrication, providing emergency care to a trapped patient, and removing and transferring a patient. (pp 1397-1398) - 11.
+Describe the ten phases of vehicle extrication and the role of the EMT during each one. (pp 1391-1398) - 6.
+Discuss the various factors related to ensuring situational safety at the site of a vehicle extrication, including controlling traffic flow, performing a 360-degree assessment, stabilizing the vehicle, dealing with unique hazards, and evaluating the need for additional resources. (pp 1391-1395) - 7.
+Describe the special precautions the EMT should follow to protect the patient during a vehicle extrication. (pp 1395-1396) - 8.
+Explain the different factors that must be considered before attempting to gain access to the patient during an incident that requires extrication. (pp 1391-1395) - Discuss patient care considerations related to assisting with rapid extrication, providing emergency care to a trapped patient, and removing and transferring a patient. (pp 1396- 1397) - 10.
+Explain the difference between simple access and complex access in vehicle extrication. (pp 1397-1398) - 11.
 Describe examples of situations that would require special technical rescue teams and the EMT's role in these situations. (pp 1399-1403)